hyperspy/hyperspy/doc/dev_guide.rst

 should depend on as few other features as possible so that when they break we know exactly what caused it.
 Ideally, the tests should be written at the same time than the code itself, as they are very convenient to run to check outputs when coding.
-Writing tests can seem laborious but you'll probaby soon find that they're very important as they force you to sanity check all you do.
+Writing tests can seem laborious but you'll probably soon find that they're very important as they force you to sanity check all you do.